billy-j860/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file hello will be in the working directory
 The file olleh will be in the working directory
 Task 10.
+Write a script that sets the mode of the file hello the same as olleh’s mode Task 10.
+10-mirror_permissions
 Write a script that sets the mode of the file hello the same as olleh’s mode